Development assistance in Fiji

 The program enables the rapid mobilisation and deployment of Australian specialists into geographic and thematic areas of priority in line with Australia's humanitarian responsibilities and our national interests.

 Pacific Women is a ten-year, $320 million program, funded by the Australian Government, which aims to improve the political, economic and social opportunities of Pacific women.
 Pacific Women supports countries to meet their gender equality commitments.
 Priorities in the current phase (July 2018-June 2021) are to strengthen monitoring, evaluation and learning across the program and develop a clear strategy on women’s economic empowerment.

 The Fiji Women's Fund

-In 2017, Pacific Women established the Fiji Women's Fund (the Fund).
-The Fund aims to support women's groups, organisations and networks in Fiji to expand and enhance their work on women's empowerment and gender equality through grants and capacity strengthening.
-One of the outcomes of the Fund is to transition to an independent local entity with secured resourcing from other donors, private sector and local philanthropy by June 2022.
+In 2017, Pacific Women established the Fiji Women's Fund (the Fund) to support women's groups, organisations and networks in Fiji through grants that promote gender equality.
+The ultimate aim is that the Fund will become an independent local entity supported by the private sector and local philanthropy.

 For more information, see the Pacific Women website.

 Fiji is an active participant in the SWP.
 In June 2015, the Australian Government announced an expansion of the SWP by removing the annual limit on the number of seasonal workers who can participate in the program.
 The program was also expanded to include the accommodation sector, as well as the agriculture sector, providing more opportunities for Fijians to participate.
 As of 31 December 2018, 769 Fijian workers (88 women and 681 men) have participated in the program.
 As at 31 January 2020, 1232 Fijian workers have participated in the program.

 More information on Seasonal Worker Programme